mfornace/nupack-docs-dev/sources/analysis.md

 !!!
 Note
-    Note that some users may need to include `%matplotlib inline` at the top of the Jupyter notebook for the pairs plot to appear.
+    If you have not using an up-to-date version of Python3, you may need to include `%matplotlib inline` at the top of the Jupyter notebook for the pairs plot to appear.

 ---